Signed in as:

 Your whole life's an education, that has only just begun.

-Your diploma is the first big step, knowledge is the key,
+Your diploma is the first big step,

-To winning what you want in life&being who you want to be.
+to winning what you want in life,

 If you'll always be a student,

-You'll find the secret to success,
+you'll find the secrets to success,

-And travel on the golden road,
+and travel on the golden road,

-To peace and happiness.
+to peace and happiness.

 - Joanna Fuchs